tonyatoms/MPDC_site/content/en/board.md

 Short Bio:
 Sandra Ramirez- Director of Development, Alivio Medical Center Ms. Ramirez is responsible for developing and executing strategies to meet Alivio Medical Centers’ objectives for grants, fundraising and communication.
 In 2016, Sandra came to Alivio with over 18 years of managerial experience and demonstrated her skillset by taking the lead on complex projects in collaboration with the Executive Team.
 Sandra has effectively secured and maintained a government grants portfolio of $4.7 Million in the current fiscal year alone as well as $910,000 in private funding.
 Sandra has demonstrated leadership and true passion for Alivio’s mission.
 Ms. Ramirez has been engaged with community partners and organizations that serve Alivio’s service area and her beloved Southwest side neighborhoods.
 She has advocated for access to healthcare as well as immigrant rights.
 Sandra served as the Fiesta Del Sol (FDS) Chairperson 2018-2020.
 FDS is an annual fundraising event organized by Pilsen Neighbors Community Council, a non-profit organization located in the heart of Pilsen in Chicago, IL.
 Sandra grew up in Bridgeport and McKinley Park and attended Evergreen Academy and Kelly High School.
 A proud daughter of a Mexican immigrant, Sandra was raised in an environment that feared deportation, lacked insurance and a lack of bilingual, culturally competent medical care.
-Nevertheless, Sandra earned her Bachelor’s in Psychology from National Louis University.
+Nevertheless, Sandra earned her Bachelor’s in Psychology from National Louis University. \

-## Salvador G. Santillan
-A resident of McKinley Park since 1995, I moved to McKinley Park, when I was in High school and remained in the Neighborhood ever since.
-I reside near 35th and Archer.
-I am Alumni of Chicago Public Schools system, which I graduated from Curie High School in 1999.
-I attended Columbia College, while working a Full Time job at the Chicago Transit Authority in 1999.
-As my major in school was in music to become a music educator or work in the music industry, as I am an Opera Singer.
-I chose the working route and put my education on hold.

-Continued to work at the CTA for 15 years, working my way up in the ranks and working various positions in the company.
-Finished working a management role in the Purchasing/Warehousing Department.
-While I was at CTA I was a member of COMTO ( Conference Of Minority Officials) which I also worked with CTA’s Government Relations department which we gave back to inner city program all across the city.

-I left the Chicago Transit Authority in 2013 to finish my education, since I noticed a lot of other positions I was interested in required a Bachelors degree.
-So I then took other positions, while putting myself back to school.
-I held the following positions, Inventory/Purchasing Manager at Gold Standard Baking, Remprex LLC, Motorola, Justin Blair and Company and my last position Pre COVID was Operations Manager for LAZ Parking which I was in charge of Parking Meters in the City of Chicago.

-Currently, I work for Brighton Park Neighborhood Council at Shields Elementary working with after School programs.
-I am also in Graduate School to get my MBA.
-I have always wanted to give back to the community, when I saw this post it gave me goosebumps.
-My graduate school is online and I work remotely as well.

 ## Anthony Wojtal